Kbs-sol/intru-genz/SYSTEM_LITERACY.md

 # INTRU.IN — Full System Literacy & Architecture Reference
 **Version**: v9 | **Date**: 2026-03-04 | **Production**: https://intru-genz.pages.dev (staging for intru.in) [AG]

-> This document is designed to be read by humans AND used as a context prompt for AI assistants.
+> This document is designed to be read by manager of e-commerce website AND used as a context prompt for AI assistants.
 It contains everything needed to understand, debug, fix, or extend the intru.in codebase.

 ---

 ## 1. PROJECT OVERVIEW

-**intru.in** is a limited-drop streetwear e-commerce platform built for two friends in Hyderabad, India.
+**intru.in** is a limited-drop streetwear e-commerce platform built by two friends in Hyderabad, India.
 It sells exclusive, limited-stock clothing (T-shirts, shirts, crop tops).
 The core principle: "When it's gone, it's gone."

 | Attribute | Value |
 |-----------|-------|